Home » Career Guidance » How To Prepare For Personal Interviews

 Personal interviews are a means of two-way communication between the recruiter and the candidate in which a meaningful conversation leads to a productive understanding and contract between the two.

 Thinking about what you would have looked for in an ideal candidate if you were an interviewer is the second step for cracking interviews.
 This is one of the most useful personal interview tips.
-Try to understand the specific need of the job.
+Try to understand the specific needs of the job.
 Carefully go through the Job Description, and you can showcase the qualities needed to fulfil the qualifications.

 For example, if you are going for a marketing job, you can highlight your travel hobby, but if you are going for operations, you should not highlight it.
 Depending on the different job requirements, you can change your CV and make it even more effective by emphasizing the pointers relevant to the employee during the PI round.